Synchronize Time and Place for Forex Trading

 There are many currency pairs, but we are going to focus on 3 central groups:

 The Majors (Major currency pairs): The A-List of currencies.
 The Majors are a group of the 8 most traded currency pairs.
 These are the most powerful and popular pairs in the market.
 That means that trades on these pairs are much more liquid.
-Majors are traded in high volumes, which makes the trends more significant.
+Majors are traded in high volumes, which make the trends more significant.
 Majors are influenced by the news and economic events worldwide on a daily basis.

-One of the reasons these currencies are the most traded and considered majors is that they are the currencies of developed and democratic nations, where all economic events are transparent and lacking manipulation by authorities.
+One of the reasons these currencies are the most traded and considered majors is that they are the currencies of developed and democratic nations, where all economic events are transparent and lack manipulation by authorities.
 All majors have a common denominator – the U.S. Dollar, which appears in all of them as one of the two currencies.
 Most of the markets in the world hold U.S. dollars in their capital inventories, and many governments trade dollars.
 Did you know that the entire global oil market is traded with dollars?

 It’s time to meet the majors: